Computer Science + Economics, BSLAS

 For further information, please visit the Economics undergraduate program page.

-for the degree of Bachelor of Science in Liberal Arts and Sciences Major in Computer Science and Economics
+for the degree of Bachelor of Science in Liberal Arts and Sciences Major in Computer Science + Economics

 Please visit the computer science advisor as well as the economics advising office.